CatThingy/catthingy-balance/README.md

 - Magic Protection enchantment added:
     - Same as the protection enchantments, just only applicable to damage sources considered magic
 - Anvil item repairs are much cheaper (xp-wise) and do not cause anvil prices to increase.
+    - Netherite tools/armour are now repaired with diamonds instead of netherite ingots
+    - Netherite toosl/armour can be repaired with diamond tools/armour
+    - Tridents can now be repaired with prismarine crystals or shards
 - Mending obliterated
     - Villagers do not trade Mending
     - Fishing for treasure is only able to produce mending on fishing rods